venelinpetrov/db-my-store/README.md

 - Customers can request returns for individual items in an order.
 - Returns can be *Approved*, *Rejected*, or *Completed*.
 - Return reason and return date must be tracked.
+- Discounts and promotions may apply to certain products.
 - Product Reviews and Ratings
 - Gift Cards or Coupons
 - Wishlist or Favorites